snaplet/docs-old/docs/05-guides/netlify-preview-plugin.md

 **3.3.
 Add the database URL environment variable (`DATABASE_URL`):**

 Start with the database URL environment variable, if this doesn't exist already.
 This is the URL of your actual Netlify site's production database.
 Click **Add a variable** to add your database URL environment variable.
-We recommended that you use **different values for each deploy context**, and specify the DATABASE_URL for your production environment, to prevent any chance of your production data leaking into other environments.
+We recommended that you use the **Different values for each deploy context** setting, and specify the DATABASE_URL for your **production** environment, to prevent any chance of your production data leaking into other environments.

 ![Database environment variable.](/screenshots/netlify-db-url-new.png)

 **3.4.
 Add a Snaplet access token (`SNAPLET_ACCESS_TOKEN`):**

-You'll need to add a Snaplet access token environment variable.
+You'll now need to add a Snaplet access token environment variable.
 Start by generating a new access token from within the Snaplet UI - look for **Access tokens** in the top right of your browser.
 Generate a new access token, give it a name, copy the value, and add it to your Netlify project as a new environment variable `SNAPLET_ACCESS_TOKEN`.
+For this and the remaining environment variables, use the **Same value for all deploy contexts** setting.

 ![Snaplet access token in dashboard.](/screenshots/netlify-snaplet-access-token1.png)